-- Dipolar and Quadrupolar Coupling in Partially Ordered Media (Research advisor: Dr. Baltisberger) – The goal of this project is to measure the quadrupolar coupling of an 17O labeled O2 or CO molecule bound to a heme complex.
-The initial results on CH3COCH3 have been promising and indicate that the measurement of the 17O couping in this compound is feasible.
+Dipolar and Quadrupolar Coupling in Partially Ordered Media (Research advisor: Jay Baltisberger) – The goal of this project is to measure the quadrupolar coupling of an O-17 labeled O2 or CO molecule bound to a heme complex.
+The initial results on CH3COCH3 have been promising and indicate that the measurement of the 17O coupling in this compound is feasible.

-- Quadrupolar Nuclei (Research advisor: Dr. Baltisberger) – The goal of this project is to measure quadrupolar coupling in aluminate materials (partially in collaboration with researchers at UK and University of Idaho).
+Quadrupolar Nuclei (Research advisor: Jay Baltisberger) – The goal of this project is to measure quadrupolar coupling in aluminate materials.
 We currently are getting the MQMAS experiments up and running on our instrument.

-- Solid State INADEQUATE (Research advisor: Dr. Baltisberger) – We are currently working on improving the INADEQUATE experiment through the use of z-filters to eliminate dispersive phase terms in the refocused experiment.
+Solid State INADEQUATE (Research advisor: Jay Baltisberger) – We are currently working on improving the INADEQUATE experiment through the use of z-filters to eliminate dispersive phase terms in the refocused experiment.
+We plan to couple this experiment to J-coupling measurements in glasses.
 This is part of a pulse-sequence development effort that has remained an area of interest to Dr. Baltisberger.

 Computational Chemistry using GAUSSIAN03 (Research advisor: Jay Baltisberger) – A major issue we want to examine the size of J-couplings in phosphate clusters as affected by modifying cation and structural geometry of the pyrophosphate pair.